Abraham Lincoln once asked, “Do I not destroy my enemies when I make them my friends?”

 This is true even of money.
 You can destroy money as an enemy by turning money into a friend.

-When we hate money, we give money power over us.
-All that energy spent hating money and blocking money and in turn blocking ourselves from going after our dreams because we could make money or need money, is so exhausting.
+All that energy spent hating money, blocking money and blocking ourselves from making money and going after our dreams because we could make money or need money, is so exhausting.

 In last week’s blog post I spoke about how we turn money into an enemy when we blame money for the pain it caused the people we love.